google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 \* The 0x0000 value is reserved so that v1 SCTs are distinguishable from v2 SCTs and other `TransItem` structures.

-\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known through the document.\]

 ### Specification Required guidance

 The appointed Expert should review the public specification to ensure that it is